MentoskaPraha/tedx-website/README.md

     -   Custom made by MentoskaPraha

 > **Note**
-> All images in the projects folder are project dependant on what the site owner posts and won't be listed here.
+> All images in the speakers folder are website dependant on what the site owner posts and won't be listed here.
 This also sort of applies to all the images in the logos folder.

 ## Credits